Daily Dozen Doughnut Company: History

 In June 2009, Elza put up a rainbow flag behind the Daily Dozen counter for Pride Month, and received a call from her landlord a week later, asking her to take it down.
 The dispute was soon covered by The Stranger, and the Pike Place Market Preservation and Development Authority (PDA) was flooded with angry phone calls.
 Elza presented her case to the PDA and the Pike Place Market Historical Commission, and was given permission to display the flag each year in June.
 However, in July 2012, she decided to leave the flag up indefinitely, triggering further discussions with the authority.

 In April 2012, the shop applied to expand into an adjacent space, formerly rented by a dried-fruit company.
 The shop owners aimed to expand the business into selling quick breads, hand-held potpies, cider, and coffee.
 In July 2012, The Seattle Times noted that Daily Dozen did more than half of its business with locals rather than tourists.
 In 2020, during the COVID-19 pandemic, the business received Paycheck Protection Program funding from the Small Business Administration, retaining seven employees.
 In 2022, to commemorate Pike Place Market's 115th anniversary, the business gave free doughnuts and beverages to the first 115 guests on August 17.

 In 2012, the business inspired entrepreneurs to open Beavers Coffee + Donuts, a food truck in Chicago, Illinois.
 The food truck also makes use of a "doughnut robot" machine to cook the doughnuts.
-The The Patriot-News of the Harrisburg–Carlisle area in Pennsylvania noted in 2012 that Maria DAgostino, owner of a local doughnut stand, had apprenticed at the "well-known" Daily Dozen Doughnuts.
+The Patriot-News of the Harrisburg–Carlisle area in Pennsylvania noted in 2012 that Maria DAgostino, owner of a local doughnut stand, had apprenticed at the "well-known" Daily Dozen Doughnuts.

 The Daily Meal included the business in 2010 and 2012 lists of the best donut shops in the United States.
 Ed Levine of Serious Eats notes that the fact that the mini doughnuts are "actually plucked from the Donut Robot 'conveyer belt'" may mean they have "a little more oil, but we won't complain".